Arquímedes Figuera

-Arquímedes José Figuera Salazar (born 6 October 1989) is a Venezuelan international footballer who plays for Blooming as a midfielder.
+Arquímedes José Figuera Salazar (born 6 October 1989) is a Venezuelan international footballer who plays for UTC as a midfielder.

 Career

 Figuera started his career with Cumaná based Nueva Cádiz Fútbol Club.
 He joined later than to Fuguera, who was 2009 promoted to the seniorteam of Trujillanos.

 International

 21 January 2009 takes for the U-20 of Venezuela and attended the Sudamericano Sub-20 in Venezuela.

 Figuera has made 22 appearances for the Venezuela national football team since 2012.

 International goals

 Scores and results list Venezuela's goal tally first.